dahfefe/personal-portfolio/README.md

 ## What I Learned

-I became better familiarized with React in conjunction with [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages.
+I became better familiarized with React syntax and structuring.

 ## Table of Contents